A new appreciation for moths

 Snowberry Clearwing Moth

-But my attitude towards these mostly-nocturnal insects is changing.
-Perhaps it’s sympathy for the hapless creatures being gobbled up, or maybe it’s curiosity about the occasional colorful wing left behind on the deck beneath the light.
+But my attitude is changing.
+Perhaps it’s sympathy for the hapless creatures being gobbled up, or maybe it’s curiosity about the occasional colorful wing left behind on the deck in the morning.
 It could be I just want to be able to name my dog’s culinary delights.
 Whatever the reason, I’ve started trying to identify them.

 Yellow-Collared Scape Moth